fullcalendar/fullcalendar-docs/_docs-v4/timeline-view/timeline-view.md

 When creating a custom-duration view, reasonable defaults for the slot-related settings will automatically be chosen.

 The following options are specific to Timeline view.
-However, there are numerious other options throughout the docs that affect the display of Timeline view, such as the [locale-related options](localization), [date/time display options](date-display), and [resource display options](resource-display).
+However, there are numerous other options throughout the docs that affect the display of Timeline view, such as the [locale-related options](localization), [date/time display options](date-display), and [resource display options](resource-display).